 - Trend direction: Reversal

-What is the Stalled (Deliberation) candlestick pattern
+What is the Stalled (Deliberation) Candlestick Pattern?

 The Stalled (also known as Deliberation) candlestick pattern is a reversal signal pattern in the trend.
 It can appear in both bullish and bearish trends.
 It is usually seen at the end of a trend and while it can signal a retracement in some cases, in most cases it indicates a reversal.
-There are two types of the Stalled (or Deliberation) candlestick pattern:

 The Stalled (or Deliberation) candlestick patterns |